lbechberger/MLinPractice/Documentation.md

    0.57735027 -0.57735027]
    ...]
 ```
 Each row representing a vectorized tweet.
 To see if there was still structure in the data after the hashing, we used the newer cluster algorithm ```DBSCAN``` from ```sklearn``` to cluster this newly formed data and give us some unique labels for us to examine.
 For the entire data, there seemed to be about 8 unique clusters (-1 being noise): `[0, -1, 6, 1, 2, 5, 3, 4, 7]`.
 If we now reverse the search and look for each label, we could spot some interesting findings.
-Taking a look at a few instances of cluster `4`, we can see that almost all of them include the words data analysis in some way:
+Taking a look at a few instances of cluster `4`, we can see that almost all of them include the words 'data analysis' in some way:

 ```
-['email', 'UMich', 'Dean', 'Today', 'Provost', 'told', 'scientists', 'labs', 'closed', 'instead', 'work', 'activities', 'completed', 'remotely', 'writing', 'papers', 'grant', 'proposals', 'completing', **'data', 'analysis'**]
+['email', 'UMich', 'Dean', 'Today', 'Provost', 'told', 'scientists', 'labs', 'closed', 'instead', 'work', 'activities', 'completed', 'remotely', 'writing', 'papers', 'grant', 'proposals', 'completing', 'data', 'analysis']

 ['Heres', 'chance', 'identify', 'skills', 'needed', 'future', 'amp', 'plan', 'tomorrow', 'without', 'neglecting', 'today', 'FutureOfWork', 'YourStory', 'set', 'bring', 'together', 'CTOs', 'CPOs', 'data', 'science', 'heads', 'amp', 'tech', 'architects', 'help', 'stay', 'ahead', 'curve', 'FOW']

-['new', 'DSDimensions', **'data', 'analysis'**, 'HeleneDraux', 'juergenwastl', 'Digital', 'Science', 'Consultancy', 'confirms', 'COVIDs', 'negative', 'impact', 'proportion', 'women', 'first', 'authors', 'journal', 'articles', 'DavidMJourno', 'timeshighered', 'discusses', 'findings']
+['new', 'DSDimensions', 'data', 'analysis', 'HeleneDraux', 'juergenwastl', 'Digital', 'Science', 'Consultancy', 'confirms', 'COVIDs', 'negative', 'impact', 'proportion', 'women', 'first', 'authors', 'journal', 'articles', 'DavidMJourno', 'timeshighered', 'discusses', 'findings']

-['Basic', **'Data', 'Analysis'**, 'following', 'PeoplePerHour', 'project', 'posted', 'Monday', 'th', 'December', 'PM', 'httpbitlyeeEXU']
+['Basic', 'Data', 'Analysis', 'following', 'PeoplePerHour', 'project', 'posted', 'Monday', 'th', 'December', 'PM', 'httpbitlyeeEXU']
 ```

 While cluster `2` gives us very short tweets about data: